 Wind analysis is performed based on the Client/ITB requirement.
-Wind load is an occasional load which normally occurs less than 20% of plant operating time.
+Wind load is an occasional load that normally occurs less than 20% of plant operating time.
 There are two methods for wind analysis-Static and Dynamic.
-In this article, I will try to explain the static method of wind analysis using Caesar II of Hexagon PPM (COADE Inc) following the Pressure Vs Elevation Profile.
+In this article, I will explain the static method of wind analysis using Caesar II of Hexagon PPM (COADE Inc) following the Pressure Vs Elevation Profile.

 Criteria for the selection of lines for Wind Analysis: